The Wharton MBA for Executives community in San Francisco is close-knit and collaborative.

 - Each Friday of a class weekend, students meet at the "Wharton Pub" on the 3rd floor of Le Meridien Hotel.
 On the first Thursday of the month, Wharton alumni converge in the same location.

-- The second-year students recently returned from their visit to Brazil during the International Trip seminar.
-Students visited companies in both Sao Paulo and Rio de Janeiro as part of their coursework for their Global Strategic Management class.
+- The second-year students recently returned from their visit to China during the International Trip seminar.
+Students visited companies in both Beijing and Shanghai as part of their coursework for their Global Strategic Management class.

-- Ninety-two students from the Class of 2011 graduated in May at the Herbst Theater in San Francisco.
-Larry Baer, President of the San Francisco Giants, delivered the keynote address.
-More than 700 guests celebrated the new alumni at a reception at City Hall.
+- Ninety-three students from the Class of 2013 graduated in May at the Marines' Memorial Theatre in San Francisco.
+Senior Vice President of Strategy for Worldwide Operations at Cisco Inder Sidhu, WG'91, delivered the keynote address.
+More than 600 guests were in attendance to celebrate the new alumni.

 - Three of Napa Valley's most highly regarded family-owned wineries -- Bill Phelps, of Joseph Phelps Vineyards; Davie Piña, of Piña Napa Valley; and Claude Blankiet, of Blankiet Estate -- described their backgrounds, their business, and their Bordeaux-style blends and cabernet sauvignons.
 Alumni, students, and guests were also treated to tastes of spectacular red wines.
 View event photos »